 We’ve created this guide on how to properly lubricate your chain drive every month.

 One of the most important things to consider in your home gym is space.
-Not only do you need a lot of it, but the area surrounding your bike has to be clean.
+Not only do you need a lot of it, but the area surrounding your bike must be clean.
 You should be mindful of flooring that can cause dust build up in and around your equipment.
 You home gym should be vacuumed on a weekly basis to ensure the longest life out of your cycle bike.

 Also, remember to keep equipment in dry rooms in your home.
 Never leave your bike outside for long periods of time.
 Areas that are damp or extreme in temperature can damage the metal frame, soft-touch materials, and drive mechanism on your bike.